 We've also included a notes section for personal reflection on the past or to orient for the future.
 This can also be a place for parents to write personal notes of encouragement.

 The Daily View

 Our schedule section helps keep the student oriented and understanding all that is happening in the day, including afterschool activities--which means less stress and greater confidence.

 Our homework section allows the student to write down all assignments that are given and any work that needs to be done that night.
 We've also included a priority column to help the child choose what is most important and to help them make the choice to focus on that first.

 We have a daily journal box where important self-reflection and positive emotions can be developed.
 The child begins with thinking about one thing that they did well that day and then considers one thing they could do better tomorrow.
 This reflection and retooling exercise is an invaluable part of growth and progress.
 Finally, we end on a note of thanksgiving to help cultivate positive emotions and gratitude.

 The daily checklist is a box of the most common things that a student needs to do on a daily basis to keep this system working.
 We've built in a piece of our FastBraiin study method that includes a quick glance at the day's material.
-Getting ready for the following day and checking the two-week view is critical to know what's coming up.
+Getting ready for the following day and checking the monthly and 90-day views is critical to know what's coming up.
 This box teaches children valuable study and organizational principles.

 We have also made space for a straightforward to-do list.
 Have students make and keep track of important to-dos for the day.